sharmakhushi18/flight-delay-alert-api/README.md

 System detects DELAYED / CANCELLED
         ↓
 Alerts auto-generated for all booked passengers
         ↓
+Real email sent to each passenger instantly
+        ↓
 Passengers can check their alerts anytime
 ```